 Open problems.
-It is hard for developers of mobile cyber-physical applications to predict the power consumption of a software architecture early in the development process.
+A major challenge for developers of mobile cyber-physical applications is that it is hard to predict the power consumption of a software architecture early in the development process.
 Our experience with WreckWatch showed that the sensor software must be implemented, deployed, and tested on the target hardware to determine its power consumption characteristics.
-The inability to predict power consumption during the design stage was problematic since design changes late in the development process are more costly.
+This inability to predict power consumption during the design stage was problematic since design changes late in the development process are more costly.